rutopio/Telegram-messages-to-Google-Sheets/README.md

 ## Telegram Settings

-1. Visit to https://my.telegram.org/ and login to your Telegram account with the phone number of the developer account to use.
+1. Visit https://my.telegram.org/ and login to your Telegram account with the phone number of the developer account to use.
 2. Click `API development tools` to get the `App api_id` and `App api_hash`.
 3. Get channel or chat ID via different methods:
    - Copy the invite link (if it exists, public channel normally)